shivamm2606/shivamm2606/README.md

 > 🔍 I care about what's under the surface - how auth actually works, API design, why things break and how to stop them.
 That's the part I find interesting.

 > 🏋🏼 Outside of code, I train at the gym most days.
-Consistency there taught me more about long-term progress than any course did.

 > 🚀 Currently building real projects, sharpening problem-solving, and getting ready for placements.